Discover Homestay in Hammersmith

 Hammersmith is considered one of the safer residential areas of London.
 It can get busy (and sometimes a little loud) around pub-closing time at weekends, but this is not unique to the area and is a limited inconvenience.
 The commerciality of the district means that it is often busy and it’s not unusual to see people walking around day and night.

-What type of people live in Hammersmith?
+What type of Host Families live in Hammersmith?

 Hammersmith attracts a broad range of people, although less tourists than some other West London neighbourhoods.
 Lots of businesspeople and commuters stay in Hammersmith during the week, as well as international business travellers visiting some of the large corporations that have their head offices in the area.
 However, the property prices are a little cheaper than some of its surrounding neighbourhoods and this combined with some highly-rated schools means that you’ll also find families settling down here.